Our Policies and Best Practice

 Data Protection Committee contact details:

-The Data Protection Policy is maintained by the Friends of the Earth Head of Supporter Relations and is appoved by the Friends of the Earth Data Protection Committee.
+The Data Protection Policy is maintained by the Friends of the Earth Head of Supporter Care and Communications and the Head of Finance and Operations.

 Dóchas Code on Images and Messages

 Friends of the Earth is a signatory of the Dóchas Code on Images and Messages and is committed to complying with the code's principals across the organisation's values, activity and communications.